"Yes, see you soon."

 Nope. "До свидания " is "goodbye " and "до скорого" literally means "until soon", so there's a difference here.
 We teach both "до свидания" and "до скорого" in the course and people might confuse the meanings of them if we accept both English translations for each phrase.

-The literal translation of "до свидания" is "until meeting". "Свидание" is a meeting (though it's an old fashion word for that meaning, nowadays it mostly means "a date", but "до свидания" doesn't reflect that).
+The literal translation of "до свидания" is "until meeting". "Свидание" is a meeting (though it's an old fashion word for that meaning.
+Nowadays "a meeting" is "встреча", whereas "свидание" mostly means "a date", but "до свидания", being an old fixed expression, doesn't reflect that).

 "До скорого" is a shortening of "До скорого свидания" which literally means something like "until upcoming meeting". "Скорый" is an adjective which means "quick", "prompt", "near" (in terms of time), "upcoming".